inktrap/studyriffic/README.md

 # Valentin Todo

- - explicit types (restrictions, task labels) (conj, disj)

- - kontierungsblatt uberspace
- - write documentation and a paper and maybe some more tests
-    - a paper describing the workflow would be nice and would be cited by zsophia :)
- - clean up uberspace (no mysql db needed, delete unnecessary data …)
  - deploy
     - create cronjob file from settings.json
         - cronjob with mongoexport and timestamps, (so we get backups!)
         - study data  is accessible from pw protected dir (htaccess htuser, data.perigen …)
         - ``mongoexport --db test --collection traffic --out traffic.json``
- - major: after everything is set up, password protect the index for testing

  - test run for all studies to check time assumptions. deadline: friday

  - run 1b as a test (new deadline?)
  - run main experiment
  - participant selection criteria